hcinven/hcinven.github.io/README.md

 ![alt text](https://i.pinimg.com/564x/4f/71/ff/4f71ff3b5c6e49e3c6ec20195331135f.jpg)
 - **Music**

 *She loves listening to music, she listens to music in any scenario.
-She listens to music when she's doing household chores, when she's washing her face, when taking a bath, going out on a trip, waiting in places, and many more.
-She listens to music just to overcome anxiety, to remove boredom, and to atleast have a little fun while doing something.
-Doesn't have any exact music genre type, when she likes a song then she adds it to her list.
+She listens to music when she's doing household chores, washing her face, while taking a bath, going out on a trip, waiting in places, and many more.
+She listens to music just to overcome her anxiety, to remove boredom, and to atleast have a little fun while doing something.
+Doesn't have any exact music genre type, she just adds the song to her list when she likes it.
 These are her Top 3 favorite music to listen to..*

 [Rose - D.O](https://open.spotify.com/track/2shyarF21wZvWew00TdaP3?si=ae99f13fc3b349a4)